hkopij/rental-app/README.md

   someone else), so you'll have to implement some kind of validation for both of these cases.

 Additionally the User needs to have 2 separate roles implemented:
-- The Owner, who runs a single office and `cannot` rent cars him/herself,
+- `Owner`, who runs a single office and `cannot` rent cars him/herself,
-- The Customer, who can rent cars from any office, but cannot have Owner's access privileges.
+- `Customer`, who can rent cars from any office, but cannot have Owner's access privileges.

 There are multiple ways to achieve that separation, use any you want, just remember that all Users need to use the same database table and the User model as it employs the